osamuaoki/inputmethod-shortcuts/README.md

 also use CLI `killall gnome-shell` to log out.
 This is essential process to get GNOME shell extension to function as expected.

-If you want to reorder input method for any reason, here is a esy way:
+If you want to reorder input method for any reason, here is an easy way:

 ```sh
 $ gsettings get org.gnome.desktop.input-sources sources